DBSCAN: Optimal Rates For Density Based Clustering: Proofs from Section

 We begin by justifying \eqref{eq:variance of density}.
 Since this is a well known result, we simply use a result of \cite{sriperumbudur2012consistency}.
-We will assume the following condition for the kernel $K$ which is fairly standard in the non-parametric literature. {} \begin{itemize} \item[VC.]
-The kernel $K: \mathbb{R}^d \rightarrow \mathbb{R}$ has bounded support and integrates to 1.
-Let $\mathcal{F}$ be the class of functions of the form
+We will assume the following condition for the kernel $K$ which is fairly standard in the non-parametric literature.